➡ When is the Pleasantville Music Festival?

 IF YOU DO NOT HAVE A TENT CITY TICKET, YOU CANNOT BRING YOUR TENT ONTO THE FIELD.
 PLEASE AVOID A HASSLE AND LEAVE IT AT HOME.

 Yes, really.
 But hey, there's plenty of room on the field for stretching out your blanket and low-back lawn chairs.
 Bring lots of friends and enjoy.
-Plus there's that giant Shade Tent in the back of the main field.
+Plus there's that giant RMA of New York Shade Tent in the back of the main field.
 That's first-come, first-serve and free with admission.
 Come early and get your spot.
 There's also the Chill Tent.

 We have a whole bunch of port-a-potties in the backfield and a wheelchair-accessible one near Tent City.